 To inspire, motivate, and support students in the development of their mathematical knowledge.
 To help students deepen their understanding of the significance of mathematics in our world and in their life goals.

-Students may earn an Associate in Arts degree (90 credits) or an Associate in Math Education (for students planning to teach high school math) which are both designed to prepare students for upper division study in math.
+Students may earn an Associate in Arts degree, an Associate in Science Option II degree, or an Associate in Math Education degree (for students planning to teach high school math), all of which are designed to prepare students for upper division study in math.
 Please consult with an advisor at WWCC and your intended transfer institution to determine an appropriate education plan.
-(See AA-DTA in Degrees section of catalog.)
+(See Degrees section of the catalog.)

 - The ability to analyze problems to determine what mathematical principles apply.